Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

 In order to establish the connection between coherent structures traveling across shells, extreme events, end the alignment or clustering of triadic phases through the inertial range, we propose the following local Kuramoto order parameter centered at the $n-$th shell:

-where the summation $\sum_{\in\Gamma(n)}w_{n}$ represents a -shell dependent- weighted sum.
-A consistent choice, in order to quantify the local coherence is to set the weight of all the triadic phases that are irrelevant to the evolution of the triadic phase $\varphi_{n}$\LyXZeroWidthSpace , to zero while assigning a weight equal to the number of times a given triad phase appears on the right-hand side of the equation for the triadic phase $\varphi_{n}$ {[}i.e. Eq. (\ref{eq:trph}){]}.
-With this definition, a local coherent state, i.e. $R_{n}=1$, implies local phase locking, corresponding to a fixed point of the triadic phase equation.
-In the case of a local shell model, this definition corresponds to a sum over a list of 5 consecutive triads with the weights given by $\left\{ w_{n-2},w_{n-1},w_{n},w_{n+1},w_{n+2}\right\} =\left\{ 1,2,3,2,1\right\} $.
+where the summation $\sum_{t\in\Gamma(n)}w_{t}$ represents a shell-dependent weighted sum over a set of triads $\Gamma(n)$.
+A consistent choice, in order to quantify the local coherence is to restrict the summation to the set of interacting triads $\Gamma(n)$ which are connected to the central triad of the $n$-th shell.
+In this approach the weight of each triadic phase is equal to the number of times it appears on the right-hand side of the evolution equation for $\varphi_{n}$ {[}i.e., Eq. (\ref{eq:trph}){]}.
+While the weights of those who do not appear are set to zero.
+With this definition, a local coherent state ($R_{n}=1$), corresponds to local phase locking, which implies a fixed point of the triadic phase evolution equation.
+In the case of a local shell model, this definition corresponds to a sum over a list of 5 consecutive triads with the weights given by $\left\{ w_{n-2},w_{n-1},w_{n},w_{n+1},w_{n+2}\right\} \equiv\left\{ 1,2,3,2,1\right\} $.

-As shown in Fig. \ref{fig:joint_pdfs-g2}, panel (a), the PDFs of the spectral energy flux $\Pi_{n}^{E}$, computed for different shells in the inertial range, displays a typical form characterized by a pronounced peak, corresponding to a relatively small flux value (with a mean value around $0.7$ as can be seen in the inset of Figure \ref{fig:goy-direct-E-PI-PHI-1}), accompanied by heavy tails accounting for intense forward energy transfer events, which can reach values as large as 500 times the mean flux.
-This suggests the existence of rare events of sudden large transfer.
+As shown in Fig. \ref{fig:joint_pdfs-g2}, panel (a), the PDFs of the spectral energy flux $\Pi_{n}^{E}$, computed for different shells in the inertial range, display a typical form characterized by a pronounced peak, corresponding to a relatively small flux value (with a mean value around $0.7$ as can be seen in the inset of Figure \ref{fig:goy-direct-E-PI-PHI-1}), accompanied by heavy tails accounting for intense forward energy transfer events, which can reach values as large as 500 times the mean flux.
+This means that there are rare events that drive sudden and large energy transfer.

 The panel (b) of the same figure, shows the PDFs of the local synchronization parameter $R_{n}$, computed using Eq. (\ref{eq:kurloc}), for different shells.
-Notably, the distributions are scale-independent and imply a clear tendency of the dynamics to favor locally phase-coherent configurations over incoherent ones.
+Notably, the distributions are scale-independent in the inertial range and imply a clear tendency of the dynamics to favor locally phase-coherent configurations over incoherent ones.